-The C3 AI® Suite – as well as applications developed on that platform, including prebuilt C3.ai applications – is designed and built with a model-driven architecture.
+The C3 AI® Platform – as well as applications developed on that platform, including prebuilt C3 AI applications – is designed and built with a model-driven architecture.
 Because of this model-driven architecture, anything can be represented as a model – even, for example, applications, including databases, natural language processing engines, and image recognition systems.
 Models also support a concept called inheritance.
-An AI application built with the C3 AI Suite might include a model called relational database, that in turn serves as a placeholder that might incorporate any relational database system, including Oracle, Postgres, Aurora, Spanner, or SQL Server.
+An AI application built with the C3 AI Platform might include a model called relational database, that in turn serves as a placeholder that might incorporate any relational database system, including Oracle, Postgres, Aurora, Spanner, or SQL Server.
 A key-value store model might contain Cassandra, HBase, Cosmos DB, or DynamoDB.